-Project Two - For the second project, students will create a site for education or information delivery.
-The content for the second project must come from a third party client.
-The client will provide you with the content for the project.
-Clients may be corporations, small businesses, non-profit organizations, or community/campus groups.
-You will work with the client to identify specific project objectives, to gather and develop site content, and to employ web program and design skills to create an effective web site that accomplishes the client's goals and meets their expectations.
-This approach provides practical "on-the-job training" and results in actual web programming examples that students can include in their portfolio.
-In terms of size, the project should be no less than 6 and no more than 10 pages.
+This project will involve a service learning component, requiring students to work with and design for a third-party content provider or client.
+Clients may be corporations, small businesses, non-profit organizations, community/campus groups, or individuals.
+Students will work with their client to identify specific project objectives, to gather and develop site content, and to employ web program and design skills to create an effective web application that accomplishes the client's goals and meets their objectives.
+This approach provides practical "on-the-job training" and results in actual web design and programming examples that students may include in their portfolio.